Create a virtual network (classic) with multiple subnets

 - In an Internet browser, go to the Azure portal.
 Log in using your Azure account.
 If you don't have an Azure account, you can sign up for a free trial.

-- Enter Virtual network in the Search the Marketplace box at the top of the New blade that appears.
+- Enter Virtual network in the Search the Marketplace box at the top of the New pane that appears.
 Click Virtual network when it appears in the search results.

-- Select Classic in the Select a deployment model box in the Virtual Network blade that appears, then click Create.
+- Select Classic in the Select a deployment model box in the Virtual Network pane that appears, then click Create.

-Enter the following values on the Create virtual network (classic) blade and then click Create:
+Enter the following values on the Create virtual network (classic) pane and then click Create:

 Setting Value Name myVnet Address space 10.0.0.0/16 Subnet name Public Subnet address range 10.0.0.0/24 Resource group Leave Create new selected, and then enter myResourceGroup.
 Subscription and location Select your subscription and location.